Hi, friend. This post is a little more serious in tone + content than what I usually post, but I hope you find encouragement from it.

 1- get my anxiety attacks under control, and 2- be very, very busy to distract my mind.

 The latter was undoubtedly the easier of the two.
 Anxiety is something I haven't written about much here, as I try to keep my public writing centered on more joyful topics.
 But anxiety has had a presence in my life for a very long time, and its sharp edges make VS all the more mentally painful.
 Once I started reeling in my anxiety—which is probably worth a post of its own—I turned to part two of my coping strategy.
 I needed to be very, very busy in order to distract my mind.
-I thought about the things I was passionate and curious about (Religious Studies, filmmaking, literature, nature) and began pouring out my heart and soul into meaningful organizations, activities, and relationships.
+I thought about the things I was passionate and curious about (Religious Studies, filmmaking, literature, nature, entrepreneurship) and began pouring out my heart and soul into meaningful organizations, activities, and relationships.
 And after a few months, a strange and wonderful thing began to happen.
 I started to forget (at least on a surface level) that I had a brain condition.
 I just sort of stopped noticing that I was seeing the world through a very muddled lens.

 Of course, it hasn't been a perfect plan.
 I mean, it basically centers on denial.
 And there are certainly days or weeks where I have flare-ups, and my symptoms feel worse than usual, and my brain can't stop obsessing over it (...like this week, for instance).
 But I try to forget.
 I try to stay busy.
 And I try to stay calm.
 I am, of course, praying for new development in the medical world.
 I'm praying that the research currently underway in Europe is fruitful.
 But until then, it's reduce anxiety and do really neat things so that my brain has other thoughts to occupy itself with.
 So, friend, if there's something you're going through that's leaving you bruised and battered, I encourage you to sit with it and figure out a plan of action.
 Unlike mine, it probably won't include techniques for forgetting.
 It just might be one of those bear hunts (à la Helen Oxenbury's picture book), where you can't go over it, you can't go under it, and you've got to go through it.
-I'll be praying for you.